-In addition, following a change in control, in the event of (i) a termination without cause or (ii) the Slosman Employment Agreement is not renewed, during the three month period before or within twelve months following a change in control, subject to certain conditions, Mr. Slosman shall be entitled to (1) severance pay equal to Mr. Slosman's base salary for twenty-four months, (2) the equivalent of two times Mr. Slosman's entire performance bonus based on achievement of the applicable performance criterial financial results in the year prior to the year of termination, (3) an additional bonus amount calculated as the product of (A) the performance bonus that Mr. Slosman would have received had his employment not been terminated during such year and (B) a fraction, the numerator of which is the number of days Mr. Slosman was employed by us during the year of termination and the denominator of which is the number of days in such year, and (4) exercise any outstanding stock options or stock appreciation rights until the earlier of (A) the last date on which such stock options or stock appreciation rights could have been exercised pursuant to the terms of the applicable award agreement, irrespective of Mr. Slosman's termination of employment; and (B) the date that is two years following his employment termination date ((i) - (v) collectively, the "Slosman Change of Control Severance Payments").
+In addition, following a change in control, in the event of (i) a termination without cause or (ii) the Slosman Employment Agreement is not renewed, during the three month period before or within twelve months following a change in control, subject to certain conditions, Mr. Slosman shall be entitled to (1) severance pay equal to Mr. Slosman's base salary for twenty-four months, (2) the equivalent of two times Mr. Slosman's entire performance bonus based on achievement of the applicable performance criteria/financial results in the year prior to the year of termination, (3) an additional bonus amount calculated as the product of (A) the performance bonus that Mr. Slosman would have received had his employment not been terminated during such year and (B) a fraction, the numerator of which is the number of days Mr. Slosman was employed by us during the year of termination and the denominator of which is the number of days in such year, and (4) exercise any outstanding stock options or stock appreciation rights could have been exercised pursuant to the terms of the applicable award agreement, irrespective of Mr. Slosman's termination of employment; and (B) the date that is two years following his employment termination date ((i) - (v) collectively, the "Slosman Control Severance Payments").